Who Do You Think You Are? (Friday Night Lights): Plot

 Eric (Kyle Chandler) and Tami (Connie Britton) start searching for daycares for Gracie, but Tami is not convinced on the available options.
 Meanwhile, Matt (Zach Gilford) is devastated when he learns that Carlotta (Daniella Alonso) is going back to Guatemala.

 Noelle (Jana Kramer) invites Smash (Gaius Charles) and his family to dine with her family.
 However, the dinner takes an awry turn when Noelle's parents express disapproval of their interracial relationship due to the Texan perception, something that Corrina (Liz Mikel) also believes.
 This causes friction between Smash and his mother, who tells him that his relationship with Noelle is over.
 Later, she allows Smash to take his sister to the movies.
 However, his sister is disappointed when she learns that Smash used her to meet with Noelle at the theater.
 During the screening, white men harass his sister and mock Smash's relationship, prompting him to hit one of them and they leave.
 Smash apologizes to his sister, but asks her not to tell their mother.

 At school, Santiago (Benny Ciaramello) is approached by Devin Diablo (Francis Capra), a former inmate in prison.
 He starts hanging out with Devin and his friends outside the apartment, with Buddy (Brad Leland) inviting them inside.
-Nevertheless, Buddy confides in the Taylors that he fears if any of his possessions is stolen.
+Nevertheless, Buddy confides in the Taylors that he fears if any of his possessions are stolen.
 While Buddy is not home, Santiago hosts a party at the apartment.
 When everyone leaves and he is cleaning, he discovers that Buddy's priced family gold watch was stolen.
 He confronts Devil, who denies taking it and tells him that Buddy does not care for him beyond his football prospects.
 They get into a fight, and Santiago leaves with Buddy's watch.
 He returns to the apartment, apologizing to Buddy, who consoles him.

 Lyla (Minka Kelly) participates on a Christian radio talk show, hosted by Chris Kennedy (Matt Czuchry), helping him answering questions from phone callers.
 While visiting Jason (Scott Porter) and Herc (Kevin Rankin), Tim (Taylor Kitsch) makes prank calls to the talk show.
 That night, Lyla confronts Tim over his phone calls, admonishing him for humiliating her.
 Tim decides to finally move forward with his feelings for her, and goes to the station to give her flowers.
 However, he runs into Lyla and Chris sharing a kiss, causing a heartbroken Tim to leave the flowers nearby and exit the station.

 Matt tries to convince Carlotta to stay, but she states that she needs to be with her family.
 Nevertheless, Matt accompanies her to a quinceañera, and Carlotta leaves one day early.
 With no available daycare, Tami decides to bring Gracie to school, which causes problems for Eric and Julie (Aimee Teegarden).
-Tami considers quitting her job to stay at home with Gracie, but Eric persuades him in not to do it.
+Tami considers quitting her job to stay at home with Gracie, but Eric persuades her not to do it.
 The following day, the Taylors leave Gracie at a daycare.